SamuelWhitton/natural-daina/README.md

 asdf using ":: |+++" and "~ -+-" now instead of +-+ ~ and |+++ ::
-asdf instance variables prevent implicit construction since a consdturctor becomes nessisary (might be written somewhrere) asdf returning ->[] is same as not returning so you can ignore a [] output (might be written somewhrere)
+asdf instance variables prevent implicit construction since a consdturctor becomes nessisary (might be written somewhrere) asdf returning ->[] is same as not returning so you can ignore a [] output (might be written somewhrere) asdf give more examples of invoking or pologue evaulations that result in methods; being used for a class method definition

 ---